Marco Shores-Hammock Bay, Florida

 Marco Shores-Hammock Bay is a census-designated place (CDP) in western Collier County, Florida, United States.
 It is 13 mi southeast of Naples and 3 mi north of Marco Island, and contains the Hammock Bay Golf and Country Club and the Marco Island Executive Airport.
 It is bordered to the west by Florida State Road 951 (Collier Boulevard) and to the south by McIlvane Bay.

 The location was first listed as a CDP prior to the 2020 census.
+The population was 957 at the 2020 census.
+It is a part of the Naples-Marco Island, Florida Metropolitan Statistical Area.